Australian Shepherd Lab Mix

 A balanced diet is crucial for maintaining the health and well-being of Australian Shepherd Lab Mixes.
 These energetic and active dogs require a nutritious and high-protein diet to support their active lifestyle.

-It's recommended to provide them with high-quality dog food formulated specifically for medium to large breeds.
-Look for products that list real meat as the primary ingredient and avoid those with artificial additives or fillers.
+It’s recommended to provide them with high-quality dog food formulated specifically for medium to large breeds.
+Look for products that list real meat such as shrimp as the primary ingredient and avoid those with artificial additives or fillers.

 Portion sizes should be adjusted according to their individual activity level, age, and metabolism to prevent overfeeding or underfeeding.
 Additionally, ensure they have access to fresh water at all times to stay hydrated, especially after exercise or during hot weather.